j0hn5on177/Medicare-PartD---Analytics-Engineering-and-Analysis/README.md

 ## Data Model (Star Schema)
 Transformation done in dbt and end tables are stored in BigQuery Relational integrity maintained through primary and foreign keys - which allows for accurate querying even though BigQuery doesn’t natively support relational integrity
-Initially designed an Integrated Data Warehouse based on kimball methodology, but scrapped it as the source data aggregations made it difficult to combine fluidly
+Initially designed an Integrated Data Warehouse based on kimball methodology, but scrapped it as the source data aggregations made it difficult to combine fluidly.
 After testing out the initial warehouse model, ended up with 2 separate data marts for analysis
 <img src="visualizations/datamodel.png" width="700">